ziming/laravel-crisp/README.md

 You also do not have to pass in the `website_id` every time.

-I hope through the example below, you can see how much more convenient this brings for those of 1 who only have a single Crisp workspace.
+I hope through the examples below, you can see how much more convenient this brings for those of us who only have a single Crisp workspace.